Property Division in SC

 - In most cases, marital assets and debts are obtained during the marriage either together or separately, including:

 - Gifts from one party to the other

 - Property value that has increased over the course of the marriage

 Equal is not always equitable and there are some circumstances in which a court could find that an unequal division of property is warranted.
 The Court will consider the length of the marriage, the custody arrangements, the financial circumstances of each spouse, the non-marital property of each spouse, tax consequences to each party, the support being paid or received, each spouses’ contributions to the marriage, misconduct and other factors.
-It is wise to consult with an attorney to understand how these factors might impact your property division case.
+It is wise to consult with a South Carolina divorce attorney to understand how these factors might impact your property division case.
 Do not take chances.
 You have worked too hard to earn what you have.
 Our attorneys will help you to decide what is worth fighting for, and what is worth letting go of.